Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 Bs Computer Science Sophomore at NUCES-FAST KHI having experimental exposure in various frameworks / technologies and interested in mastering CS fundamentals before specializing in Data Science / AI

-🛠️ Projects:
+🛠️ Projects / Skills:

 1. Repository on each Programming Paradigm (Unique_Programs as POP, Personal_Finance_Console_App includes Generic and OOP, Functional in Scala, Network in Perl, and Concurrent & Parallel in C++)
+2. Website Development: PHP Mini-Projects / APIs with Wrappers AND ASP.NET
-2. Flutter Mini-Projects
+3. Cross-platform Development: Flutter Mini-Projects
+4. Data Analysis: Exploratory or Predictive in Python / Data Cleaning AND Power BI

 💼 Experience: